MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_02_AzurePolicy.md

     Provided resource group already exists.
 Are you sure you want to update it?
     [Y] Yes [N] No [S] Suspend [?]
 Help (default is "Y"): Y
     ```
-1. In the PowerShell session within the Cloud Shell pane, type **Y**.
+1. In the PowerShell session within the Cloud Shell pane, type **Y** and press the Enter key.

 1. In the PowerShell session within the Cloud Shell pane, run the following to list resource groups to verify that the new resource group was created: